Photo by Rachel Unkovic/International Rescue Committee, sourced via Wikimedia Commons.

 Research and writing by Hunter Zhao and Samantha Šoletić-Owens

-The following is part one of a four-part series about the Yazidi genocide at the hands of ISIL.
-PCRC has commissioned this series to illustrate the ongoing presence of genocide around the world, and to shed light on other genocides that are not receiving adequate coverage by international media.
+The following is an introduction to the Yazidi genocide at the hands of ISIL.
+PCRC has commissioned this piece, with more like it to follow, to illustrate the ongoing presence of genocide around the world, and to shed light on other genocides that are not receiving adequate coverage by international media.

 As the sun set on August 2nd, 2014, the Yazidis of Sinjar began to wrap up their daily activities; like any other day, the children went to school, the farmers tended to their fields, and the doctors treated patients.
 It was well known that the Islamic State of Iraq and the Levant (ISIL) had seized Mosul, the key to the Sinjar region, by early June 2014.
 However, the incredible suffering, atrocities, and violence of tomorrow could not have even been imagined.
 By dawn, ISIL forces invaded Yazidi towns and villages around the base of Mount Sinjar.
 Abandoned by the Peshmerga, Iraqi Kurdish forces, the Yazidis of Sinjar became easy targets for ISIL fighters.
 With no warning or alerts to evacuate, thousands of Yazidis were immediately captured by ISIL forces.
 The terrorist organization then divided the population based on age and gender.
 Those who were able to escape the onslaught found themselves besieged on the upper plateau of Mount Sinjar with no access to food, water, and medical care.
 August 3rd became a critical juncture for the Yazidi of Sinjar; a day that would mark the death of thousands and the beginning of a life deprived of humanity for those who were captured.